Depending on where you are from, renting, buying or investing in Andorran real estate is probably fairly different to what you’re used to.

 Some houses solely use electricity for heating.
-Though electricity is cheap in Andorra, it’s not an efficient way to heat a house.
+Though electricity is relatively cheap in Andorra, due to the usage system here where it becomes more expensive the more you use it, using it solely for heating radiators isn’t particularly efficient.
 I wouldn’t be excited about needing to heat a home with electricity during a harsh Winter.

 Many houses also come with a fireplace, which is very popular.
 There are plenty of vendors here who will deliver wood to your door.
 While you may not want to rely on it as a sole source of heating, it may be something worth considering for a bit of atmosphere.

-Parking is kind of a big deal over here.
+Parking in Andorra is kind of a big deal.
 It’s a small country where people love their cars.
 Many people will also have a motorbike, bicycles or other sporting gear, plus a set of Winter tyres in their space too, which all adds up.

 Even if you have no need for this much space now, if you’re buying it’s worth remembering it can affect your sale price one day.

 In listings you’ll see mentions of the number of parking spaces included (when it’s in a shared parking area), a “box”, when it’s in an underground car park with a private garage door for your area, and possibly a “traster” – some sort of storage room.

 Similarly with space at a premium, gardens or terraces can be hard to come by.

 While properties are usually valued on square meterage, a garden or terrace that gets a good amount of sunshine will definitely increase it’s value, or at the very least help it to sell quickly.